saulgray/nemioDev/pages/02.nanowallet/13.apostille-module/03.fraud-prevention/docs.en.md

 Lets be sneaky and change the contents without permission and save it, thinking we've gotten away with fraud:
 ![](Fraud3.jpg)

+Verification Failed!
 Apostille says "not today, good sir."
 Fraud was averted because we were smart and notarized the Top Secret Document before sharing the contents with malicious users.
 ![](Fraud4.jpg)

+If the document was authentic and exactly matched our notarized version we would get the result "File successfully audited!"

 ![](Fraud5.jpg)